viivan/SAPFormer-main/README.md

 ## Environment
-This code has been tested with PyTorch  1.10.0  Python  3.8, CUDA 11.3  on Ubuntu 20.04.
+This code has been tested with PyTorch  1.10.0  Python  3.8, CUDA 11.3  on Ubuntu 20.04, NVIDIA GeForce 3090 or 2080Ti

 1. Create a conda env with
    ```bash